Product Data Sheet

 Parge-Coat System … Before application of SEALMASTIC, a parge-coat of cement mortar should be applied to the block wall.
 This coat should cover the bottom of the footings to grade level, forming a cove at the junction of the wall and footing.
 Once the parge-coat cures, apply one trowel-coat of SEALMASTIC TYPE III or two spray- or brush-coats of SEALMASTIC TYPE II as described above.

 Backfilling … Backfilling should be done within 24 – 48 hours after application.
 No longer than seven days maximum should elapse.
 Be careful not to damage or rupture the film or displace coating or membranes.
-To assure maximum protection, PROTECTION COURSE and MEL-DRAIN™ from W. R. MEADOWS should be used.
+To assure maximum protection, PROTECTION COURSE or MEL-DRAIN™ from W. R. MEADOWS should be used.
 Prolonged exposure to ultraviolet light should be minimized.

 Interior Above-Grade Surfaces … SEALMASTIC TYPE I, SEALMASTIC TYPE II, and SEALMASTIC TYPE III can be used individually or in combination for dampproofing the exterior face of interior walls in cavity wall construction.